eoscostarica/guide.eoscostarica.io/docs/eos-learn/important-functions.md

 ## EOSIO Privileged Features

 EOSIO smart contracts are simple WebAssembly files.
 The WebAssembly format allows you to define imports, functions that are not declared in WASM itself but in the environment in which the WebAssembly code is run.
 EOSIO uses these built-in (intrinsic) functions to exchange data between the WebAssembly contract code and the EOSIO node `nodeos`.
 Every time the EOS virtual machine (EOSVM), which runs the WebAssembly code, reaches an intrinsic level, control of the program is transferred to the node controller code to resolve it.
-A complete list of intrinsic functions for EOSIO 2.0.X can be found [Intrinsic Functions](https://github.com/EOSIO/eosio.cdt/blob/a6b8d3fc289d46f4612588cdd7223a3d549238f6/libraries/native/native/eosio/intrinsics_def.hpp#L42-L160).
+A complete list of intrinsic functions for EOSIO 2.0.X can be found here: [Intrinsic Functions](https://github.com/EOSIO/eosio.cdt/blob/a6b8d3fc289d46f4612588cdd7223a3d549238f6/libraries/native/native/eosio/intrinsics_def.hpp#L42-L160).

 ### set_resource_limits